-This paper suggests that English deficient immigrants are pushed into jobs that do not make full use of their skills as employers have comparatively less use for workers who cannot speak English well.
-Clearly, the cost of English language deficiency to Mexican immigrants is greater at higher levels of education and experience.
-The results of Section IV suggest that after controlling for education and marriage, English language is an important enough determinant of income to explain a very large portion of the immigrant-native earnings gap, even explaining all of it for Mexican immigrants with significant US labor market experience.
+So, it may be because those who speak little or no English are likely to live in a Hispanic neighborhood, which are more likely to be economically depressed and thus may lack highpaying jobs.
+Or it may be that US employers simply do not want Spanish monolinguals for anything other than menial tasks that are easily taught through demonstration.
+Clearly, though, the cost of English language deficiency to Mexican immigrants is greater at higher levels of education and experience.
+The results of Section IV suggest that after controlling for education and marriage, English language is an important enough determinant of income to explain a very large portion of the immigrant-native wage gap, even explaining all of it for Mexican immigrants with significant US labor market experience.